Round Hill generator

-History of the generator
+History

 Origins of the Van de Graaff generator

 The development of Van de Graaff's high-voltage generators began through his graduate studies in Europe, where he encountered many leading physicists of the era.
 In 1924, Van de Graaff attended radioactivity lectures by Marie Curie.
 Her use of a clicking Geiger counter and loudspeaker to detect alpha particles captivated Van de Graaff, and he resolved to find ways to study "individual particles" rather than statistical thermodynamics.
 During a brief stay at the Leiden University, he was encouraged to pursue methods to artificially accelerate particles through conversations with his roommate, Robert Oppenheimer.
 At Oxford, Van de Graaff was influenced by Ernest Rutherford's 1927 anniversary address to the Royal Society, in which Rutherford expressed his "long-standing ambition to have available...a copious supply of atoms and electrons...transcending in energy the alpha and beta particles from radioactive substances."

 Van de Graaff proposed a simple, inexpensive technique to generating high voltages with electrostatics: attract electrons to a belt, collect them in a metal terminal, then accelerate them towards a target.
 In 1929, while a National Research Fellow at Princeton University, he constructed a prototype generator, a rudimentary device built from "a tin can, a silk ribbon and a small motor, at no expense."
 This prototype achieved 80,000 volts but had a fundamental limitation: sharp edges on the tin can created electric field concentrations that caused corona discharge, a form of electrical breakdown that prevented higher voltages.

 At Princeton, Van de Graaff found a champion for his research in physics department chair Karl Taylor Compton, who saw the generator's potential for particle physics.
 Compton was following parallel particle accelerator projects at the University of Cambridge, where John Cockcroft and Ernest Walton were developing voltage multiplier circuits, and at the University of California, where Ernest Lawrence had proposed the cyclotron.
 In 1930, MIT recruited Compton as its new president, hoping to transform the engineering school into a premier scientific research institution.
 Compton, in turn, recruited Van de Graaff in September 1931 to augment MIT's growing physics department.